alina2204/contrastive_SSL_ship_detection/README.md

 A docker with a correctly configured environment can be built using the Dockerfile.

 ## S2-SHIPS Dataset
-Our S2-SHIPS dataset can be downloaded here : https://drive.google.com/file/d/1zDgz6wr5kxikPR7o9nJ2IjMcaqwtiLLu/view?usp=sharing.
 It contains the COCO annotations files, the 12 spectral bands for each S2-SHIPS tile in a tif or numpy array version, the S2-SHIPS segmentation masks and the water masks.
+Please contact alina.ciocarlan@polytechnique.edu to access the dataset.

 ## Usage